bulkypanda/RandyDev/README.md

 ## Self Hosting

 We support self hosting.
 You can contact us in our [help server](https://discord.com/invite/Gk8vH2M) for any help related to self hosting.
+In the SQLite database, two tables are required: usersjson and levelsjson. usersjson contains three rows: userid, experience and level. levelsjson contains two rows: guildid and tf (yes/no setting for levelling reactions).
 - Python 3.6
 - pip install -r requirements.txt
 - Discord Bot Token
-- sqlite database
+- SQLite database

 ## Commands